Reviews You Can Rely On

 Traction

-The rubber outsole on the Propel is tacky and utilizes New Balance's diamond pattern to create grip on a wide range of surfaces.
-We found it to be solid in wet conditions, and it handles loose gravel reasonably well, although the cutout that exposes the plate towards the midfoot and heel can be a bit of a rock magnet.
+The Propel's tacky rubber outsole utilizes New Balance's diamond pattern to create grip on a wide range of surfaces.
+It is solid in wet conditions and handles loose gravel reasonably well, although the cutout that exposes the plate towards the midfoot and heel can be a rock magnet.

 Should You Buy the New Balance Propel v5?

 This shoe is a solid, wallet-friendly, well-cushioned daily trainer.
-It's not a shoe we'd recommend if you only have one shoe in your rotation due to the TPU plate and the lack of top-end comfort.
+However, due to the TPU plate and lack of top-end comfort, we wouldn't recommend it if you only have one shoe in your rotation.
 But if you're looking for a comfortable shoe to knock out a lot of your weekly mileage without breaking the bank, the Propel v5 is a pretty good option.

 What Other Running Shoes Should You Consider?